Mmabore-Molaba/alx-low_level_programming/0x01-variables_if_else_while/README.md

 Script 8- Write a program that prints all the numbers of base 16 in lowercase, followed by a new line.
 Script 9- Write a program that prints all possible combinations of single-digit numbers Script 10-Write a program that prints all possible different combinations of two digits.
-Script 11-Write a program that prints all possible different combinations of three digits.
+Script 11-Write a program that prints all possible different combinations of three digits Script 12 - Write a program that prints all possible combinations of two two-digit numbers.